andyosei12/eventful/README.md

 ## API Documentation

+visit [Efiada Api Documentation](https://efiada.stoplight.io/docs/efiada/branches/main/48rhw5anw38he-eventful) for details of the api.

-The following are routes and requirements for different endpoints of our api
+The following are routes and requirements for different endpoints of our api as well.

 ### Authentication

-- _POST: /auth/signup_ => Endpoint for signing up a user.
+- _POST: /api/v1/auth/signup_ => Endpoint for signing up a user.
 The first_name, last_name, email and password are required.
 The email is unique.
 The endpoint returns the created user

-- _POST: /auth/signin_ => Endpoint for login.
+- _POST: /api/v1/auth/signin_ => Endpoint for login.
 Requires email and password and returns a jwt token and user info

 ### Events

-- _GET: /api/v1/blogs_ => Endpoint for fetching all blogs whether logged in or not logged in
+- _GET: /api/v1/events_ => Endpoint for fetching all events.

-- _GET: /api/v1/user/blogs_ => Endpoint for fetching all blogs of an authenticated user.
-It is required to pass in the jwt token in the authorization header to be able to get access to the blogs of a particaular user.
+- _GET: /api/v1/events/auth/create_ => Endpoint for fetching all blogs of an authenticated organizer.
+It is required to pass in the jwt token in the authorization header to be able to get access to the events of a particaular organizer.

-You can sort by the read_count,reading_time and created at.
-By default blogs are sorted by created_at.
 Results are limited to 20 documents per page
-You can also search by author,title and tags
-You can query by the state of the blog when a user is logged in (either draft of published).

-- _POST: /api/v1/blogs_ => Endpoint for creating a blog.
-Authorization header is also required to create task.
-The title, description,tags and body fields are required and these are the only fields needed to created a blog.
-The author of the blog is generated automatically.
+- _POST: /api/v1/events_ => Endpoint for creating an event.
+Authorization header is also required to create event.
+The title, description,price,days_before,location,time and date fields are required and these are the only fields needed to created an event.

-- _GET: /api/v1/blogs/:blogId_ => Endpoint to get details of a blog.
+- _GET: /api/v1/events/:eventId_ => Endpoint to get details of an event.

-- _PATCH: /api/v1/blogs/:blogId_ => For updating a blog.
-Authorization header is also required to update blog
+- _PATCH: /api/v1/events/:eventId_ => For updating a blog.
+Authorization header is also required to update event

-- _PATCH: /api/v1/blogs/:blogId/status_ => For updating a blog status to published.
-Authorization header is also required to update blog status

-- _DELETE: /api/v1/blogs/:blogId_ => For deleting blog.
+- _DELETE: /api/v1/events/:eventId_ => For deleting event.
 Authorization header is also required to delete a blog

+### Ticketing

+- _POST: /api/v1/tickets_ => Endpoint for creating a ticket.
+Authorization header is also required to create ticket.
+Pass the event_id in the body to create a ticket.
+A QR code uri is returned.
+- _GET: /api/v1/tickets/completed_ => Endpoint for getting all attended event tickets.
+Authorization header is also required.
+- _GET: /api/v1/tickets/auth/user_ => Endpoint for getting all event tickets of a user.
+Authorization header is also required.
+- _PATCH: /api/v1/tickets/{id}_ => Endpoint for updating a ticket.
+Authorization header is also required to update a ticket.
+- _DELETE: /api/v1/tickets/{id}_ => Endpoint for deleting a ticket.
+Authorization header is also required to update a ticket.

+### Analytics

+- _GET: /api/v1/analytics/events/total_ => Endpoint for getting the count of all events of an organizer.
+Authorization header is also required.
+- _GET: /api/v1/analytics/tickets-sold_ => Endpoint for getting the count of tickets sold for an organizer.
+Authorization header is also required.
+- _GET: /api/v1/analytics/tickets/completed_ => Endpoint for getting the count of all attendees for all events of an organizer.
+Authorization header is also required.
+- _GET: /api/v1/analytics/{eventId}/tickets-sold_ => Endpoint for getting the count of tickets sold for an event.
+Authorization header is also required.
+- _GET: /api/v1/analytics/{eventId}/tickets/completed_ => Endpoint for getting the count of all attendees for an event.
+Authorization header is also required.
+- _GET: /api/v1/analytics/revenue_ => Endpoint for getting the total revenue for an organizer.
+Authorization header is also required.
+- _GET: /api/v1/analytics/{eventId}/revenue_ => Endpoint for getting the total revenue for an event.
+Authorization header is also required.

+### QR Code Generation

+- _GET: /api/v1/analytics/qr-code/{ticketId}_ => Endpoint for getting the qr-code of a ticket.
+Authorization header is also required.